[Updated September 18, 2021]

 This is a very popular spot, so it’s best to arrive early or be prepared for crowds vying to get the same scenic vistas.
 Also, thunderstorms here are notorious for making a quick impression!

 READ MORE: Pisgah National Forest: A Beginner’s Guide

 8. Devil’s Courthouse

 Located relatively close to Graveyard Fields and Black Balsam Knob, the Devil’s Courthouse is another one of the more iconic natural attractions near Asheville.

-At Milepost 422.4 on the Blue Ridge Parkway, Devil’s Courthouse is a location filled with local folklore, as well as a fantastic lookout for NC fall foliage.
+At Milepost 422.4 on the Blue Ridge Parkway, Devil’s Courthouse is a location filled with Appalachian folklore, as well as a fantastic lookout for NC fall foliage.

 There is a half-mile hike up to a rocky viewing platform that boosts observations of four different states: North Carolina, western South Carolina, eastern Tennessee, and North Georgia.